 For the kids, the pool is all fun and games, but for grownups, there is work involved.
 Primarily, that consists of maintaining clean water in your above or in-ground pool.
-The owner of Goulart Pools offers sound advice on pool maintenance from how to take a water sample in Weymouth and Quincy, MA, to ways to prevent algae growth.
+The owner of Goulart Pools offers sound advice on pool maintenance from how to take a water sample in Quincy, MA, to ways to prevent algae growth.

 Water Samples for Testing

 The numbers matter when it comes to pH and chlorine levels in the family pool.
 The proper water balance saves you money and downtime due to algae and bacteria.
 We encourage you to take samples of the water on a regular basis and have it tested for free at our stores.
 We even give you a computerized printout, so you know exactly how much of which elements are present.

 To take a water sample, use a plastic water bottle or glass container and reach down into the pool about elbow deep, away from the return line.
 Bring the sample into our Quincy store within a few hours.
 If it is your first water sample of the season, make sure pool has been running at least 12 to 24 hours.